gmhafiz/go8/README.md

 # Structure

-This project follows a layered architecture mainly consists of three layers:
+This project follows a layered architecture mainly consisting of three layers:

  1. Handler
  2. Use Case